 The performance of the DX902 is excellent, but it falls behind some rivals like Samsung and LG when it comes to the user interface, which could be a little slicker.
 This is a big TV and it excels at big performances.

-FULL REVIEW: Panasonic Viera DX902 review
+Read our full review: Panasonic Viera DX902 4K TV review

 The Samsung KS7000 delivers its biggest punch when you look at the price.
 This is a fully-loaded 4K HDR television and a great performer, offering a Quantum Dot display, dripping in colour with loads of contrast.
 Its edge LED system is bettered by some of the direct illumination alternatives, but at double the price, the smart buyers will favour the KS7000.